What You Need to Know About RV Fire Safety

 Prevention comes from improving your driving skills, routing your travels over better roads, avoiding weather problems when possible and keeping an eye on the behaviors of other drivers.

-Even when you do these things, you can still run into trouble.
+But even when you do these things, you can still run into trouble.

 In certain situations, you may be blocked from exiting through the front door, so you need to learn how to use the special escape windows that are located in all recreational vehicles.
 Learn how to do this by watching the attached video and then practice escaping until you are comfortable doing this task.

-To make window escape easier you may want to carry a collapsible fire ladder on board because in higher coaches the drop to the ground can cause serious injuries.
+To make window escape easier, you may want to carry a collapsible fire ladder on board because in higher coaches, the drop to the ground can cause serious injuries.

 These folding escape ladders come in a variety of sizes, store easily, are handy to use and provide escape safety in the event of an RV fire.
 A perfect way to protect travelers in the event of a coach fire.